2017 Geneva Open

-The 2017 Geneva Open was a men's tennis tournament played on outdoor clay courts.
+The 2017 Geneva Open, also known as the 2017 Banque Eric Sturdza Geneva Open for sponsorship reasons, was a men's tennis tournament played on outdoor clay courts.
 It was the 15th edition of the Geneva Open and part of the ATP World Tour 250 series of the 2017 ATP World Tour.
-It took place at the Tennis Club de Genève in Geneva, Switzerland, from May 21 through May 27, 2017.
+It took place at the Tennis Club de Genève in Geneva, Switzerland, from 21 May through 27 May 2017.
+First-seeded Stan Wawrinka won the singles title.

-The event was also called the 2017 Banque Eric Sturdza Geneva Open for sponsorship reasons.